Hofls/useful-info/cookbooks/database/relational/sql.md

         SELECT * FROM contact
         WHERE COALESCE(home_phone, '') <> COALESCE(mobile_phone, '')
     ```
-* Update/Insert based on bunch of selects
+* Update/Insert based on a bunch of selects
     ```
     MERGE INTO unique_trade_object uto
       USING (